9-man

-9-man (also nine-man, nineman, 9man) is a urban adaptation of volleyball team sport utilizing nine players per side and a slightly larger court (10 by 20 meters).
+9-man (also nine-man, nineman, 9man) is an urban adaptation of volleyball team sport utilizing nine players per side and a slightly larger court (10 by 20 meters).
 The players do not rotate, which allows for specialization, and leading to a faster, more chaotic game.

 Historically, the sport was played by Chinese immigrants to the United States, who predominantly hailed from Toisan (Taishan) city in Guangdong province of China.
 Today its tournaments draw thousands of players from across North America.

 History

 In the late 1930s, the sport was used as a means to socially connect the laborers in Chinatowns across the United States.
 Teams from Boston and Providence, Rhode Island held the first organized nine-man tournament in 1938, which later spread to Chinatowns in other large US and Canadian cities.

 The first annual tournament was held in 1944 in Boston, according to the Chinese Historical Society of New England.

-The North American version of 9-Man continues to grow today with a popular rotating tournament called the NACIVT uniting thousands of players and spectators each September over Labor Day weekend.
+The North American version of 9-Man continues to grow today with a popular rotating tournament called the North American Chinese Invitational Volleyball Tournament (NACIVT) drawing thousands of players and spectators each September over Labor Day weekend.